 The popular actress, singer and friend to Guideposts introduces us to her new canine companion, a rescue dog named Thunder, and discusses the joy and comfort her dogs have brought her.
-Check out Kristin's cover story from the May 2017 issue of Guideposts!

 Hi everybody!
 It's Kristin Chenoweth here, and I'm so excited to be at my cover shoot for Guideposts magazine.